What Is Absence of the Pulmonary Artery and How Is It Treated?

 - Delayed growth and development in infants and children may be observed as a result of this congenital condition.

 Factors contributing to this condition may include genetic mutations, environmental factors, or maternal health issues during pregnancy.
-The absence of the pulmonary artery can lead to serious complications such as reduced oxygen supply to the lungs and strain on the heart.
+The absence of the pulmonary artery can lead to serious complications, including reduced oxygen supply to the lungs and strain on the heart.
 Early detection and appropriate medical management are crucial in managing this condition and improving the patient's quality of life.

 - Genetic abnormalities during fetal development can lead to the absence of the pulmonary artery in newborns.